Back to Blog

 Budget TrackerFinancial planning2Monthly

-The problems were predictable:
+The predictable problems emerged:

 • Data conflicts — Multiple people editing the same cells simultaneously